-- According to the SER, the Graduate Attributes (GAs) are defined at the UoS institutional level and mainly focus on the 'readiness of the students for the working world', which is a very generic and broad institutional level GA.
-To ensure that these GAs are achieved, UoS monitors its graduate employment rates.
-It is also evident from the module (course) specifications and assessment strategies that there is a focus on real world practices, aiming to prepare students to be work ready upon graduation. - The programme specifications clearly shows the identified aims and the Intended learning Outcomes (ILOs) for the programme, which are appropriate for the programme type.
-Evidence provided to the Panel demonstrates links at the general domains level between the Programme Intended Learning Outcomes (PILOs) and modules' ILOs.
+• According to the SER the Graduate Attributes (GAs) are defined at the UoS institutional level and mainly focus on the readiness of the students for the working world, which is a very generic and broad institutional level GA.
+To ensure that the GAs are achieved, UoS monitors its graduates' employment rates.
+It is also evident from the programme and course (module) specifications that the Intended Learning Outcomes (ILOs), teaching and learning methods as well as assessment strategies focus on real world practices, aiming to prepare students to be work ready upon graduation.

+- The programme specification clearly shows the identified aims and Programme Intended Learning Outcomes (PILOs), which are appropriate for the programme type.
+Evidence provided to the Panel during the site visit demonstrates links at the general domains level between PILOs and modules' ILOs.
 However, the links/mappings between aims and ILOs at programme and modules' levels are not highlighted.
-Therefore, the Panel recommends that the College should clearly identify the alignment between the PILOs and programme aims.

-- Interviews with programme representatives revealed that the benchmarking activity of the ILOs was done at the UoS level, and mainly depends on the subject statement benchmarks of the Quality Assurance Agency for Higher Education (QAA). - Upon a revision of the module specifications, it was noted that overall, the modules' ILOs are appropriate to their level and content.
-Furthermore, evidence provided to the Panel shows that each module assessment tasks are aligned with the PILOs.
-However, the Panel noticed that there is no evidence that demonstrates the alignment between the CILOs and the PILOs, which could lead to some PILOs not being well covered in the modules.
+Therefore, the Panel recommends that the College should clearly identify the alignment between the PILOs and programme aims. - Interviews with programme representatives revealed that the benchmarking activity of the ILOs was done at the UoS level, and mainly depends on the subject statement benchmarks of the Quality Assurance Agency for Higher Education (QAA). - The Panel notes that module specifications include the ILOs for each module.
+The ILOs cover a broad range of attributes with appropriate balance between concepts and applications.
+The Panel is of the view that the modules' ILOs are appropriate for their level and content delivered.
+Furthermore, the evidence provided to the Panel shows that each module assessment tasks are aligned with the PILOs.
+However, the Panel notes that there is no evidence that includes a mapping between the modules' ILOs and the PILOs, which could lead to some PILOs not being well covered in the programme's modules.
 Therefore, the Panel recommends that the College should map the modules' ILOs to the PILOs to ensure that PILOs are well covered in the programme's modules.